 - The Hearing Board is empowered to formulate additional procedures and policies for its own operation, subject to conformity with University Guidelines on Academic Integrity.

 Faculty obligations are governed by the University of Pittsburgh's Guidelines for Academic Integrity.
-A copy of these guidelines may be retrieved from the Office of the Associate Dean of Students.
+A copy of these guidelines may be retrieved from the Office of the Assistant Dean of Students.

 It is the responsibility of all parties, including administrative officers, to take prompt action in order that charges can be resolved quickly and fairly.
 Failure of the instructor to utilize these procedures diligently may constitute grounds for dismissal of charges.